 Any parent or teacher knows that insufficient sleep in young people can often lead to fatigue and reduced school performance.
 But do we really understand the complexity of the problem and provide young people with the right support to sleep better?
+And does it make sense, for example, to sleep extra hours during the weekend, called catch-up sleep.

 One in three high school students don’t get enough sleep!